 However, if your guinea pig cage is not spacious enough for a giant litter tray, I would advise using a tidily folded newspaper.
 You will be using this paper as the piggy’s litter zone.

-Choose a litter tray lining
+step 2: Choose a litter tray lining

 To differentiate between a litter zone and a standard café space, you will have to acquire a lining material and cover the litter box’s internal surface.
 For example, you can station newspapers at the one end of the litter tray; if you own a Middle Guinea Pig Run model.
 It has a fleece lining.

-Creating a conducive bathroom environment
+step 3: Creating a conducive bathroom environment

 These animals are similar to human beings in that they can also enjoy their private time and quiet.
 Therefore, you should place a litter box where they will experience fewer interruptions.
 Sometimes you may have to cover the potty area with extra fleece or a towel to enhance the animal’s privacy.